Team-Education-Futures-Lab/Agression_Trainer/docs/auth.md

 ### Scenario Builder (`/admin`)

-The Scenario Builder's gate screen now shows a login form (username + password) instead of a raw key input.
+The Scenario Builder's gate screen shows a login form (username + password) instead of a raw key input.
 On successful login via `POST /auth/login`, the JWT is stored in component state only — not `localStorage` — so a page reload requires re-login.
 The server URL is persisted in `sessionStorage` for the duration of the browser tab.

 If the logged-in account's role is not `admin`, the form displays an access-denied message rather than the builder.